Perforated Metals

 Wide Press

-To rectify stress faults or distortions, a leveler is used.
-With a leveler, stress errors are removed by flattening the processed plates.
-The leveling procedure is not a standard procedure and depends on the location of non-perforated and perforated areas.
+To correct these stress faults or distortions, a leveler is used to flatten the processed plates.
+The leveler removes these imperfections by evenly distributing the pressure across the plate.
+However, leveling is not a standard process and varies depending on where the non-perforated and perforated areas are located.

 Sectional Press